Domestic Violence Articles

 How does domestic violence affect the victim?

 Those who have survived abusive relationships frequently endure lasting trauma.
-Studies show that people who have endured domestic violence are at a higher risk for both depression and post-traumatic stress disorder or PTSD.
+Studies show that people who have endured domestic violence can be at a higher risk for both depression and post-traumatic stress disorder or PTSD.
 When it comes to abusive partners legal involvement is often necessary and part of a safety plan.
 An abusive partner’s legal implications may range, and it can be a very scary and traumatizing time for a victim when the perpetrator is released.
 This is a time where additional support and safety measures may be needed.
-It's also crucial to note that there are an alarming number of cases where perpetrators abuse people with disabilities.
+It's also crucial to note that research shows there are an alarming number of cases where perpetrators abuse people with disabilities.
 This is an important topic that can't be ignored, as abuse might affect the victim in additional or unique ways under these circumstances.

 What are the signs and symptoms of abuse?